5 Ways to Keep Toys From Taking Over!

 For most of us, it’s a daily battle, and each year get a little bit trickier.
 Yes – we are talking about keeping organized while living with kids.
 Every table top, empty floor space, and cupboard eventually becomes prime real-estate for imaginative play, LEGO building, and storage for the backlog of clothes and gifts flowing in at every turn.

 It’s a lot.
 And even the most organized homes can quickly feel abundantly full.
+You may even find that doing outdoor activities such as finding a good tennis instructor for kids’ tennis lessons or going on bike rides still leaves the house in a mess when they get back from said activities!
 The good news is, with a little bit of time and continued dedication, there are ways to curb the gradual toy take-over, even reclaiming a few kid-free spaces in the process.
 Below we share 5 tangible steps to get you started.

 Perhaps an obvious first step, but purging is key.
 Going through every basket, bin, and toy drawer three or four times a year is vital step to maintaining order and our sanity.
 Start with a garbage bag to collect all the broken pieces, partial happy meals toys, and slime that has inevitably oozed out all over the inside of a drawer.
 From there, do a second pass through collecting items in good repair and ideal for selling or donating.

 Parting with toys can be an emotionally hard concept for kids to grasp, so this is usually a task best tackled when they aren’t home.
-I typically couple this big purge with reorganizing furniture, changing out linens, or a really deep whole-home tidy, as it creates one more visual distraction so my son doesn’t notice things have been removed.
+The best way to remove the toys is to distract the kids with various kids songs on Youtube!
+They’re so engrossed in the media, they’ll never know!
+Typically couple this big purge with reorganizing furniture, changing out linens, or a really deep whole-home tidy, as it creates one more visual distraction so my son doesn’t notice things have been removed.

 Also, if you aren’t quite sure if something is ready to be donated and are worried your child might ask for it the moment they notice it is missing, a good tip is to tuck it away in your storage space and wait to see if it is asked about.
 I have done this successfully with many toys in our home, and only once have questions been raised about where the item went.